-When most of their livestock died in the drought that devastated Somalia, life became even harder for Anab* and her 10 children.
+When most of their livestock died in the devastating Somalia drought, life became even harder for Anab* and her 10 children.
 Thanks to compassionate supporters like you, Save the Children was able to provide desperately needed food relief, but only enough to last a month.
 Urgent help is needed for this family to survive.

 Horn of Africa Climate Crisis Fund